What is it?

 Where do I get my supplies from?

-Catheters and lubricating jelly are often available at well-stocked pharmacies or medical supply wholesalers.
+Catheters and lubricating jelly are often available online and at medical supply wholesalers.
 Call ahead to make sure the supplies you require are in stock.
 Supplies can be obtained in person, by telephone, fax, email or even ordered over the internet.
 Some examples of local suppliers are found under Catheters, Pads and Continence Aids.

 What equipment will I need?